Why we gain so much weight on vacation and how to lose it fast?

 Thrown Off Schedule

 We are creatures of habit.
 At home, we eat breakfast, lunch and dinner at approximately the same time every day.
 And we usually eat slower because we usually aren’t on the run or pressed for time to get someplace.
 But vacation tends to screw that schedule up a bit.
 We might eat breakfast later (or even skip it) because we sleep in.
 Therefore, we eat lunch later and we often eat dinner closer to bed time.
 And if we are in a different time zone like I was in Las Vegas (3 hours behind), then meal schedules can be off quite a bit.
 For example, the first night in Las Vegas, my wife and I grabbed a burger at Denny’s at 11:00pm (PST) or 2:00am (EST) because we hadn’t eaten in about 12 hours.
 Ouch!
+Can you imagine if you were overseas?
+Not only would you have to deal with a completely different timezone but jetlag as well after a long flight.
+I’ve heard that some people sleep more than 12 hours in a day so your routine is completely out the window before you’ve even booked those 2go tickets.
 Our bodies just don’t adapt that quickly to the new schedule, throwing digestion out of whack.

 Vacations give us the opportunity to eat things we don’t normally consume.
 How many times do you grab a snack at the airport?
 Do you pack snacks for the beach or park?
 Do you indulge in greasy burger, giant tenderloin or cheesy fries at the touristy restaurant?
 Oh… and what about the alcohol?
 Do you drink just a little (or a lot) more than you do at home?
 Of course you do… it’s vacation!
 We all make bad food choices on vacation, but that’s what vacations are for, right?